python/devguide/committing.rst

 As a core developer you will occasionally want to commit a patch created by someone else.
 When doing so you will want to make sure of some things.

-First, make sure the patch in a good state.
+First, make sure the patch is in a good state.
 Both :ref:`patch` and :ref:`helptriage` explain what is to be expected of a patch.
 Typically patches that get cleared by triagers are good to go except maybe lacking ``Misc/ACKS`` and ``Misc/NEWS``